 After getting back from taking our kids to Europe in June 2016, I assumed that my dime story had ended which was fine.
 God had confirmed His care for me.

 August 2016 I was at the Fred Meyer pharmacy to turn in a prescription for our then 9 year old dog, Ricci.

 There was someone at the window where you turn in submissions, but a clerk motioned to have me come to the pickup area and there on the counter was a single dime.
 I think God likes us to take care of his creatures and Sherri LOVED her little dog (she was the pack leader).

 A week later, I drove 4 1/2 hours to see our daughter Sophia at Washington Family Ranch near Antelope (OR) for a family open house from 330-8.
 She was a volunteer at the Young Life middle school camp there.
 I really didn't want to make a 9 hour round trip trek in one day to spend just a few hours with her, but I knew it was very important to her.
 And I know it's important for me to be a good dad and suck it up.

 We had a wonderful time and I was very glad I made the drive.
-My car had recently been cleaned inside and out at Elite car bath and as I was leaving to get something out of the back seat. there on the carpet of my car was: Of course, a single dime.
+My car had recently been cleaned inside and out at a local car wash and as I was leaving to get something out of the back seat. there on the carpet of my car was: Of course, a single dime.
 Confirming to me that I did indeed do the right thing.
-Now, after these 12 dimes in 14 months and now years later, there has been no more dimes regarding my loss.
-God used those “miraculous moments” to comfort me during my grief process and I’m so thankful to Him and His kindness.
+Now, after these 13 dimes in 14 months God used those “miraculous moments” to comfort me during my grief process and I’m so thankful to Him and His kindness.

-Praying you too will find your “dimes” along your journey of life. <3
+Praying that you too will find your “dimes” along your journey of life. <3